The U.N. FAO Aquaponics Bible

 Aquaponics combines two of the most productive systems in their respective fields.

 Recirculating aquaculture systems and hydroponics have experienced widespread expansion in the world not only for their higher yields, but also for their better use of land and water, simpler methods of pollution control, improved management of productive factors, their higher quality of products and greater food safety.
+Using the correct controlled environment agriculture design for the crop being grown is essential to increase yield while maintaining efficiency, whether this is done through aquaponics or in an indoor environment.
 However, aquaponics can be overly complicated and expensive, and requires consistent access to some inputs.

 Aquaponics is a technique that has its place within the wider context of sustainable intensive agriculture, especially in family-scale applications.
 It offers supportive and collaborative methods of vegetable and fish production and can grow substantial amounts of food in locations and situations where soil-based agriculture is difficult or impossible.
 The sustainability of aquaponics considers the environmental, economic and social dynamics.
 Economically, these systems require substantial initial investment, but are then followed by low recurring costs and combined returns from both fish and vegetables.
 Environmentally, aquaponics prevents aquaculture effluent from escaping and polluting the watershed.